slashP/Vali/readme.md

 > Can you include more locations/roads in country X?

 Maybe.
 The best chance for that is if you generate a JSON or csv with "Filter by minimum distance from locations" set to 1 km with as many locations as possible in country X and send it to me on discord.
-Only one country per json.
+Only one country per file.

 > Why are there (relatively) few locations on straight stretches of road?